RahulMR42/OCI-BuildRunner-With-Terraform-with-S3State/README.md

 🎌 Flow

 - Use OCI managed build pipeline.
+- Use OCI S3 as a backed for terraform.
-- USe OCI Vault for storing sensitive informations.
+- USe OCI Vault for storing sensitive informations (for backend store).
 - Use OCI terraform provider for OCI infra management.
-- Use OCI S3 as a backed for terraform.

 ✅ Usage